 14 Jun Porcelain Crown Fused to Metal – What Can You Expect?

-A porcelain fused to metal (PFM) crown is a full-cast crown, which means that there is porcelain fused on all or much of the parts of the tooth.
-To ensure the fusing of porcelain efficiently to the surface, metal alloys that contain a higher melting temperature are commonly used.
-This also prevents the metal from potentially melting, so the porcelain can bond securely without incurring any change to its color.
+A porcelain crown fused to metal (PFM) is a fully cast crown.
+This means that all of the teeth have porcelain fused.
+Metal alloys that contain a higher melting temperature are commonly used to ensure the fusing of porcelain efficiently to the surface.
+This also prevents the metal from potentially melting.
+So the porcelain can bond securely without incurring any change to its color.

 Generally, porcelain crowns are popular options for patients who come to get dental treatment in Hungary because of how these match closely the color and texture of the adjacent teeth.
 This is in comparison to metallic crowns, thus making porcelain crowns more appealing in terms of the aesthetic factors.
 Porcelain is also best options for the front and back teeth.